so b = [-1, - 2, - 7]

 lerp is "linear interpolation" by the way and it's used a lot (so not something I made up :)

 David Ashton nice!
 Using your trick filter and map can usually be replaced by list comprehensions.
 But sometimes I don't see another (easy) choice.
-For example, max, min, functools.reduce, itertools.accumulate also take functions as arguments (optional for max and min).
+For example, max, min, sort, functools.reduce, itertools.accumulate also take functions as arguments (optional for some of them).

 a = [[1,2,3],[2,1,3],[2,3,1]]